Comment on "Monochromatization interaction region optics design for direct s-channel Higgs production at FCC-ee": Vertical dispersion

 \section{Vertical dispersion}

 The time available for direct s-channel Higgs production experiment will be limited.
 Therefore, it is critical to have a sufficiently high luminosity to obtain the required number of events.
-The dependence of the Higgs event rate on luminosity and $\sigma_W$ can be expressed as $\dot{N}_H \propto L \Big/ \sqrt{\Gamma_H^2 + \sigma_W^2}$, where $\Gamma_H \approx 4.1$ MeV.
+The dependence of the Higgs event rate on luminosity and $\sigma_W$ can be expressed as

+where $\Gamma_H \approx 4.1$ MeV.
 The original idea was to increase $\dot{N}_H$ by monochromatization in the hope that the reduction in the luminosity would be small.
 Then the goals became more realistic: $L$ can decrease in approximately the same proportion as $\sigma_W$, so that $\dot{N}_H$ remains almost unchanged.
 But if monochromatization leads to a noticeable (several times) decrease in $\dot{N}_H$, then it loses its meaning.

 With this in mind, let us consider the scheme with $D_y^* \neq 0$ again.
 On the one hand, it is not hindered by the horizontal crossing angle, and this is the main advantage.
-On the other hand, increasing $\sigma_y^*$ leads to a decrease in $L$ by a factor of $\lambda$ (see Eq.
-(2) in \cite{Zhang2025}), which is still within acceptable limits.
+On the other hand, increasing $\sigma_y^*$ leads to a decrease in $L$ by a factor of $\lambda$, which is still within acceptable limits.
 But this works only without BS, that is, for a small bunch population and, consequently, at low luminosity.
-And taking BS into account, $\dot{N}_H$ inevitably falls several times.
+And taking BS into account, $\dot{N}_H$ will inevitably decrease many times over.
+That is why the option with vertical dispersion was not even considered in the CDR \cite{FCC_CDR2019}.

 The advantage of horizontal dispersion over vertical one becomes clear if we take into account the fact that for flat beams, increasing $\sigma_x^*$ weakens BS, while increasing $\sigma_y^*$ does not.
-That is why the option with vertical dispersion was not even considered in the CDR \cite{FCC_CDR2019}.

 The results presented in \cite{Zhang2025} also demonstrate a multiple reduction in $\dot{N}_H$ in the case of $D_y^* \neq 0$.
 Therefore, to avoid misleading readers, it would be useful to make a clear and distinct conclusion that such a scheme should be rejected.